KaffeDiem/kaffediem.github.io/_posts/2021-03-26-isometricTileRendering.md

 ```

 Below example demonstrates three tiles of wood cutting trough the water as
 well.
-We see the number 3 in the table representing the third images on the
+We see the number 3 in the table representing the third image in the
 spritesheet.

 ```lua